 - i.
 A single tori line using either long and short streamers, or short streamers only shall be used. - ii.
 Streamers shall be: brightly coloured long and/or short (but greater than 1m in length) streamers must be used and placed at intervals as follows: - a.
-Long streamers placed at intervals of no more than 5m for the first 55 m of tori line. - b.
+Long streamers placed at intervals of no more than 5m for the first 75 m of tori line. - b.
 Short streamers placed at intervals of no more than 1m. - iii.
-Long streamers shall be attached to the line with swivels that prevent streamers from wrapping around the line.
-All long streamers shall reach the sea-surface in calm conditions. - iv.
-Vessels shall deploy the tori line to achieve a desired aerial extent of 75 m.
-To achieve this aerial extent the tori line shall have a minimum length of 100m, and shall be attached to a tori pole >6m above the sea surface located as close to the stern as practical.
-If the tori line is less than 150 m in length, it must have a towed object attached to the end so that the aerial extent is maintained over the sinking baited hooks. - v.
+Long streamers should be attached to the line in a way that prevent streamers from wrapping around the line.
+All long streamers shall reach the sea-surface in calm conditions.
+Streamers may be modified over the first 15 m to avoid tangling. - iv.
+Vessels shall deploy the tori line to achieve a minimum aerial extent of 75 m.
+To achieve this aerial extent the tori line shall be attached to a tori pole >6m above the sea surface located as close to the stern as practical.
+Sufficient drag must be created to maximise aerial extent and maintain the line directly behind the vessel during crosswinds.
+To avoid tangling, this is best achieved using a long in-water section of rope or monofilament. - v.
 If two tori lines are used, the two lines must be deployed on opposing sides of the main line.